oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 We feel that the comparison with Magma is not unfair.
 But it's not clear how much work it is fair for us to do in order to include the other systems.

-Quite obviously, in this case, we could simply write out q-series expressions and then perform substitutions at each step and then truncate to a given precision.
-However, this is error prone and kind of defeats the purpose of what we are trying to do.

 We should point out that we believe Magma has very fast nullspace code (very likely much faster than our own).
 So perhaps that would make a more reasonable benchmark for